-Of course, PLAY is one of the most effective and efficient ways of strengthening our connection with our kids, especially when it involves shared laughter!
-And even if they aren’t asking us to play, it can be one of the best ways we can respond!
+Of course, connected parent-child PLAY is one of the most effective and efficient ways of strengthening our connection with our kids, especially when it involves shared laughter!
+And even if they aren’t asking us to play, it can be one of the most helpful ways we can respond!

 👉 The next biggest need our kids might have at this time of day is TO OFFLOAD STRESS, TENSION OR OTHER UNCOMFORTABLE FEELINGS that they have accumulated during the day.

-They might have had any number of uncomfortable feelings come up for them in reaction to their day-to-day activities and interactions, or perhaps there might be bigger stressors affecting their family or community.
+They might have had any number of uncomfortable feelings come up for them in reaction to their day-to-day activities and interactions, or perhaps there might be bigger stressors affecting your family or community.

 And they might show us that they have these uncomfortable feelings by complaining or being generally negative in their attitude, or even by becoming hyperactive or aggressive.
 Or instead, if we’re lucky, they might request to play in a way that will help them to offload these feelings.

-Research shows that laughter reduces the level of stress hormones (like cortisol and adrenaline) and increases the production of endorphins, which are the chemicals in the brain that improve mood and act as natural painkillers.
+LAUGHTER is a powerful way for kids to free themselves of stress and discomfort at the end of the day.
+Research shows that laughter can reduce the level of stress hormones (like cortisol and adrenaline) and increases the production of endorphins, which are the chemicals in the brain that improve mood and act as natural painkillers.

 👉 We also can’t overlook the possible need for PHYSICAL ACTIVITY at this time of day.